forged-by-sim/forged-by-sim/README.md

 🎓 Coursera Coursework (Technical Only)

-Extended Reality for Everybody (with Honors) by University of Michigan
+Extended Reality for Everybody (with Honors) — University of Michigan

-Coding for Everyone: C and C++ by University of California, Santa Cruz
+Coding for Everyone: C and C++ — UC Santa Cruz

-Python for Everybody by University of Michigan
+Python for Everybody — University of Michigan

-Introduction to Structured Query Language (SQL) by University of Michigan
+Introduction to Structured Query Language (SQL) — University of Michigan

-Introduction to Programming with MATLAB by Vanderbilt University
+Introduction to Programming with MATLAB — Vanderbilt University

-Getting Started with Git & GitHub by IBM
+Getting Started with Git & GitHub — IBM

-(Upcoming) Machine Learning by Stanford University
+(Upcoming) Machine Learning — Stanford University

-(Upcoming) R Programming by Johns Hopkins University
+(Upcoming) R Programming — Johns Hopkins University

-(Upcoming) Advanced R Programming by Johns Hopkins University
+(Upcoming) Advanced R Programming — Johns Hopkins University

-Everything here is **forged by sim** — built with intention, experimentation, and a lot of determination to learn.
+Everything here is forged by sim — built with intention, experimentation, and a lot of determination to learn.

----

 ## 📫 Reach Out